Rhubarb Galette with Orange Frangipane

 - 1 teaspoon water

 - Make the Galette Dough: In a large food processor, combine the flour, almond meal, salt, and baking powder.
 Pulse several times to combine the ingredients.
-Add the cold, cubed butter and pulse until the butter pieces are slightly larger than the size of a pea.
-Add the ice water and process until the dough is crumbly and just beginning to come together.
-Transfer the dough to a clean countertop and knead gently until the dough comes together.
-Press the dough into a disc, wrap well in plastic wrap, and chill in the refrigerator for at least one hour.
+Add the cold butter cubes and pulse until the butter pieces are slightly larger than the size of a pea.
+Add the ice water slowly and process until the dough is crumbly and just beginning to form a ball Transfer the dough to a clean countertop and knead gently until the dough comes together/ Press the dough into a disc, wrap well in plastic wrap, and chill in the refrigerator for at least one hour.

 - Make the Frangipane: In a clean food processor bowl, combine the sugar and orange zest.
 Rub the orange zest into the sugar until fragrant.
 Add the almond meal, all-purpose flour, and salt.
 Pulse several times to combine.
 Add the softened butter, egg, and extracts.
 Pulse until smooth.
 Transfer to a small bowl, cover, and refrigerate until assembly.

-- Preheat the oven to 375 degrees Fahrenheit (191 C) with a rack in the center position.
-Line a sheet pan with parchment paper (or silicone baking mat).
-In a large bowl, combine the sliced rhubarb and granulated sugar.
+- Bake the Galette: Preheat the oven to 375°F (191°C) with a rack in the center position.
+Line a half sheet pan with parchment paper (or a silicone baking mat).
+In a large bowl, combine the sliced rhubarb and ¼ cup granulated sugar.
 Allow the fruit to sit as you roll out the dough.

-- Prepare the egg wash: in a small bowl, whisk together the egg and water, and set aside.
+- Make the Egg Wash: in a small bowl, whisk together the egg and water, and set aside.

-- Assemble the Galette: On a lightly floured countertop, roll the dough into roughly a 12-inch diameter circle – don’t worry if the edges are a bit rough and scraggly – the dough should be slightly less than 1/4-inch thick.
-Work quickly to keep the dough from warming too quickly – moving it on the countertop and lightly flouring it as necessary to keep it from sticking.
+- Assemble the Galette: On a lightly floured countertop, roll the dough into roughly a 12-inch diameter circle – don’t worry if the edges are a bit rough and scraggly.
+The dough should be slightly less than ¼-inch thick.
+Work quickly to keep the dough from warming too quickly, moving it on the countertop and lightly flouring it as necessary to keep it from sticking.
 Transfer the dough to the lined sheet pan.
-Spread the cold frangipane in the center of tart, leaving a 1 and 1/2 -inch border.
-Using a slotted spoon, spoon the rhubarb mixture onto the top of the frangipane filling – leaving any liquid behind in the bowl.
+Spread the cold frangipane in the center of tart, leaving a 1½-inch border on all sides.
+Using a slotted spoon, spoon the rhubarb mixture onto the top of the frangipane filling, leaving any liquid behind in the bowl.

 - Fold and pleat the exposed edges of the dough over the fruit filling, leaving the center exposed.
 Make sure the edges don’t have any openings or exposed cracks to ensure that the fruit filling doesn’t escape or leak during baking.